On the Corner Where You Live

-On the Corner Where You Live is the fourth studio album by Australian band The Paper Kites, released on 21 September 2018 through Nettwerk, almost half year after On the Train Ride Home.
+On the Corner Where You Live is the fourth studio album by Australian band The Paper Kites, released on 21 September 2018 through Wonderlick/Sony, six months after On the Train Ride Home.
 The album was produced by The Paper Kites and Peter Katis.
+The album peaked at number 48 on the ARIA Charts.

 At the ARIA Music Awards of 2019, On the Corner Where You Live was nominated for Best Adult Contemporary Album.

 Background

 Guitarist Dave Prowys said in an interview that when Sam Bentley was writing the lyrics for On the Train Ride Home and On the Corner Where You Live, he was inspired by old noir films and Frank Sinatra albums.

 He also referred to the album artwork: "He came across Gina's work and showed it to us and we all loved it", adding that "the idea of the artwork is two people who could be linked or maybe not – it's up to the listener to decide.
 It's painting a picture of part of a story for two people".